EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hopfield-network.rst

 #.
 Visualize the weight matrix using the function :func:`.plot_tools.plot_nework_weights`.
 It takes the network as a parameter.
 #.
 Create a checkerboard, store it in the network.
 #.
 Plot the weights matrix.
 What weight values do occur?
 #.
-Create a new 4x4 network
+Create a new 4x4 network.
 #.
-Create an L-shaped pattern (look at the pattern factory doc), store it in the network
+Create an L-shaped pattern (look at :mod:`.pattern_tools.PatternFactory`), store it in the network.
 #.
 Plot the weights matrix.
 What weight values do occur?
 #.
-Create a new 4x4 network
+Create a new 4x4 network.
 #.
 Create a checkerboard and an L-shaped pattern.
-Store **both** patterns in the network
+Store **both** patterns in the network.
 #.
 Plot the weights matrix.
 What weight values do occur?
 How does this matrix compare to the two previous matrices?

 .. note::

-    The mapping of the 2 dimensional patterns onto the one dimensional list of network neurons is internal to the implementation of the network.
+    The mapping of the 2-dimensional patterns onto the one-dimensional list of network neurons is internal to the implementation of the network.
 You cannot know which pixel (x,y) in the pattern corresponds to which network neuron i.

 Question (optional): Weights Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It's interesting to look at the weights distribution in the three previous cases.
 You can easily plot a histogram by adding the following two lines to your script.
-It assumes you have stored your network in the variable 'hopfield_net'.
+It assumes you have stored your network in the variable ``hopfield_net``.

 .. code-block:: py